iosdevsx/GistsViewer/README.md

 # GistsViewer
-A gists viewer iOS application, built with Objective-C and VIPER
+An iOS application to view a public gists from github.
+Built using Obj-C and VIPER architecture.

+## How to run
+Just fork, clone, build and run.